4mulaDataset/4mula/README.md

 </div>

+#### Datasets and subsets:
+- 4MuLA Large - 96,458 songs distributed by 15,310 artists in 76 genres.
+All music are organized by acoustic features in individual folders
+- 4MuLA Small - 9,661 songs distributed by 491 artists in 51 genres.
+Music of **Top 500** artists and only melspectrogram as acoustic feature
+- 4MuLA Tiny  - 1,988 songs distributed by 93 artists in 27 genres.
+Music of **Top 100** artists and only melspectrogram as acoustic feature

 #### Requirements
 All files have the `parquet` format.
 To read, is necessary install a engine.
 We use `pyarrow` and `fastparquet`.
 You can install only one using: